Authors of section

 Planktonic micro-organisms

 Infecting microorganisms should be identified, their antibiotic sensitivities defined, and appropriate specific antibiotics administered as an adjunct to surgical treatment.
-It is now appreciated that not all infecting micro-organisms are free in the wound tissues and fluids.
-Those that are free, and therefore likely to be detectable by standard culture techniques, are called, in modern terminology, planktonic micro-organisms.
+It is now appreciated that infecting micro-organisms can either be adherent to surrounding tissues or free in the wound tissues and fluids.
+Those that are free, and therefore likely to be detectable by standard culture techniques, are called planktonic micro-organisms.

 Infecting microorganisms should be identified, their antibiotic sensitivities defined, and appropriate specific antibiotics ...